-- 1. assess the expectation and preconceptions that undergraduate students had before joining Regentropfen University College - 2. measure undergraduate students' level of satisfaction with customer service quality at Regentropfen University College using a scale of 1-4. - 3. ascertain whether there is a significant difference between students' expectations and their actual satisfaction of customer service quality at Regentropfen University College. - 4. find out whether there is a significant relationship between students' satisfaction level and their sense of loyalty at Regentropfen University College.
+- 1. assess the expectation and preconceptions that undergraduate students had before joining Regentropfen University College - 2. ascertain whether there is a significant difference between students' expectations and their actual satisfaction of customer service quality at Regentropfen University College.

 RESEARCH HYPOTHESIS